Visualisation

 Stereodiagram

-Similar build-in function to display stereodiagram output from pyemaps is showStereo function in pyemaps’s display module.
-It takes a stereodiagram dictionary objects generated from pyemapsgenerateStereo and renders each element by accessing the dictionary objects directly as demonstrated below:
+Similar build-in function to display stereodiagram output from pyEMAPS is showStereo function in pyEMAPS’s display module.
+It takes a stereodiagram dictionary objects generated from pyEMAPSgenerateStereo and renders each element by accessing the dictionary objects directly as demonstrated below:

 import concurrent.futures